ABDULHAM1D0/Image-Segmentation/README.md

 # 🏗️ Model Information
 - Component	Details
-Model	Segment Anything Model 2 (SAM2)
+- Model	Segment Anything Model 2 (SAM2)
-Variant	SAM2 Large
+- Variant	SAM2 Large
-Weights	Official pretrained weights from Meta Fine-tuning	❌ No fine-tuning (inference only)
+- Weights	Official pretrained weights from Meta
+- Fine-tuning	❌ No fine-tuning (inference only)

-▶️ How to Run
+# ▶️ How to Run

-This project is implemented in a Jupyter Notebook.
+- This project is implemented in a Jupyter Notebook.

-Install required dependencies (PyTorch, OpenCV, SAM2 libraries, etc.)

-Open the notebook:

-jupyter notebook

-Run all cells step by step
+- Run all cells step by step

-Upload an image
+- Upload an image

-Provide a point or box prompt to segment the object
+- Provide a point or box prompt to segment the object

-The segmentation mask will be displayed and saved
+- The segmentation mask will be displayed and saved

-🧰 Technologies Used
+# 🧰 Technologies Used

-Python
+- Python

-PyTorch
+- PyTorch

-SAM2 (Meta AI)
+- SAM2 (Meta AI)

-OpenCV
+- OpenCV

-Jupyter Notebook
+- Jupyter Notebook

-👨‍🎓 Intended Audience
+# 👨‍🎓 Intended Audience

 This project is intended as a beginner-level demonstration for students and developers who want to: